LucasionGS/Toxen/README.md

 - Store settings and some other files in a separate directory from the downloaded files
   - This will prevent settings from being overwritten on update
 - Volume changer
+- Default background for music without a custom one
 - Drag and drop Youtube link(?)
 - Beautify and improve the YouTube downloader section
   - Perhaps a separate panel?